SaiVarshit/8-bit-Content-Addressable-Memory-CAM/README.md

 # 8-bit-CAM-Content-Addressable-Memory
-8 bit CAM using 1 bit CAM simulated in  Dsch2
+Content addressable memory (CAM) is a data storage device, that stores memory in cells.
+When any aspect of the memory is entered, the CAM compares the input with all the stored data.
+It is a high-speed technology.
+In CAM memories are not arranged in chronological order and are not packed in isolated modules.

+CAM is used in very high-speed searching applications.
+It is also called associative memory, associative storage, or associative array.

+Features of CAM:

+It is used in the database management system.
+It is also called Associative memory.
+CAM is expensive than RAM.
+CAM is suitable for parallel search.
+It returns the list of data word address that was located.

 The project focuses on the design and performance analysis of a simple 8-bit CAM circuit.
 The circuit is simulated using DSCH2 software.
 The 8-bit CAM can be implemented with either NAND gates or transmission gates (CMOS).

-The main aim of the project is to become familiar with memories and the DSCH2 software.
+The aim of the project is to get familiar with memories and the DSCH software.

 The DSCH program is a logic editor and simulator used to validate the architecture of logic circuits before beginning microelectronics design.The Dsch can generate the Verilog code file.

-# Dsch2
+# DSCH
+The basic cell diagram of a CAM consists of

 First I have generated a 1 bit CAM using NAND gates.
 ![Screenshot 2024-06-29 084226](https://github.com/Adish30/8-bit-CAM-Content-Addressable-Memory-/assets/114245305/0c2d0e9a-fa1e-454b-ad21-383262545141)
 Next, using the above instantiation, 8 bit CAM can be generated.